Yuzuk1Shimotsuki/discord-app-2023/README.md

 ## What this bot can do right now?

-This bot has been already equipped with the following functions:
+The bot has been already equipped with the following functions:
 - ChatGPT with gpt4o
 - Music player
 - Getting a discord user information or avatar